Zoom

 3) Sending an invitation in Zoom

-• This will open the calendar.
-The information entered above will be ready.
-Remember to add the participants!
-Send the invitation by clicking Send.
+This will open the calendar.
+The information you entered above is in place.
+Just remember to add the participants!
+To send the invitation, select Send.

 Adding participants to a meeting

-• Once a meeting is active, you can add new participants by clicking Invite at the bottom of the screen.
+During an active meeting, you can add new participants by selecting Invite at the bottom of the screen.

-• This opens a new window.
-It is possible to send an e-mail invitation by clicking Invite by Email (1) at the top of the screen.
-You can also select participants on your contacts list (Invite by Contacts).
+A new window opens.
+You can send an email invitation by selecting Invite by Email (1) at the top of the screen or select participants from your contacts list (Invite by Contacts).

-• You can copy the meeting’s web address to the clipboard by clicking Copy URL at the bottom of the screen (2).
-Copy invitation copies the meeting’s detailed information as sent in the e-mail invitation.
+To copy the meeting’s web address to the clipboard, select Copy URL at the bottom of the screen (2).
+Selecting Copy invitation copies the same detailed meeting information that is sent in the email invitation.

 Leaving a meeting

-• You can leave a meeting by clicking End Meeting (host) or Leave Meeting (participant) in the bottom right corner.
-The host can choose if they want to end the meeting (End Meeting for All) or just leave the meeting while allowing the meeting to continue (Leave Meeting).
+You can leave a meeting by selecting End Meeting (host) or Leave Meeting (participant) in the bottom right corner.
+The host can choose whether to end the meeting (End Meeting for All) or just leave the meeting while allowing the meeting to continue (Leave Meeting).

-• If you are the host and would like the meeting to continue after you have left, you must make another participant the host.
-Click on the next host’s name on the participant list and select More
+If you are the host and would like the meeting to continue after you leave, you must make another participant the host.
+In the list of participants, select the next host’s name and then select More.

 Personal meeting rooms

 • Please note the small arrow next to the New Meeting text (1).
-The arrow will open a menu where Use My personal Meeting ID (PMI) is selected by default.
-Underneath, you can find your room’s permanent ID (2).
+The arrow opens a menu where Use My personal Meeting ID (PMI) is selected by default.
+Below it, you can find your room’s permanent ID (2).

-• If you do not want to use your personal meeting room, uncheck the selection and launch a new meeting by clicking New Meeting.
+• If you do not want to use your personal meeting room, uncheck the selection and launch a new meeting by selecting New Meeting.
 This will start a new meeting.
-The Invitation URL shows the meeting’s web address.
+You can see the meeting’s web address under Invitation URL.

-• Similarly, if you schedule a meeting, you can use your personal meeting room or create a new room for the meeting.
-Click Schedule > Advanced Options > Use Personal Meeting ID 123-456-7890.
+Similarly, if you schedule a meeting, you can use your personal meeting room or create a new room for the meeting.
+Select Schedule > Advanced Options > Use Personal Meeting ID 123-456-7890.
 Unlike above, your personal meeting room will not be selected by default.

 Breakout Rooms